Clement Walter Labine

 By the time the Dodgers returned to the World Series in 1959 after having relocated to Los Angeles, Labine had lost his spot as the bullpen ace to Larry Sherry, after going 5-10, 3.93 during the regular season.
 His last post-season appearance for the Dodgers came in Game 1 of the 1959 World Series, when he pitched a scoreless inning in a 11-0 loss to the Chicago White Sox.
 After leaving the Dodgers, Labine pitched for the Pirates in the 1960 World Series, after having joined the team at the end of the season following stops with the Dodgers and Detroit Tigers.
 He was hit very hard in that bizarre World Series, allowing 6 runs and 13 hits, including a grand slam by Bobby Richardson, in 4 innings over three appearances, all of them in lopsided Pirate losses.
 Yet he still had one effective season left in the tank, going 4-1, 3.69, with 8 saves for the Pirates in 1961.
 He completed his career with three games for the woeful New York Mets of 1962, giving up 5 runs in 4 innings to finish with a lifetime record of 77-56, with 96 saves and a 3.63 ERA in 513 games, only 38 of which were starts.

 After his retirement, Labine returned to Woonsocket where he became a sales executive for the Sports Apparel Company, a manufacturer of sports team jackets.
 He had had a long-time interest in the designing of sports clothes, even drawing sketches of designs while pitching for the Dodgers.
-He is featured prominently in Roger Kahn's classic book about the Brooklyn Dodgers, The Boys of Summer.
+He features prominently in Roger Kahn's classic book about the Brooklyn Dodgers, The Boys of Summer.

 "He had the heart of a lion and the intelligence of a wily fox, and he was a nice guy, too." - Vin Scully